coded-aesthetics/blog/_posts/2016-11-18-wrap-your-head-around-javascript-array-reduce.md

 ---

 <div class="message">
-  The array.reduce function let's you iterate over its content and boil it down to a single value.
+  The reduce function let's you iterate over the array's elements and boil it down to a single value.
 </div>

 Consider we have the following array: